aibba19/ChatBot-Q-A-StackOverflow/README.md

 0. Go to this drive link: https://drive.google.com/drive/folders/14Ky9gArKWFlVJfyi_7DPkXo44hFrMwAi?usp=sharing

-1. Download the folder DB and move to the project directory
+1. Download the folder DB, unzip it, move it to the project directory

 ### Bot usage